intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/workingwithimages.md

 You can load pre-trained Analytics-Zoo/BigDL model.
 Then call to `predictImageSet` to predict ImageSet.

 For details, you can check guide of [image classificaion](./image-classification.md) or [object detection](./object-detection.md)

+## 3D Image Support
+For 3D images, we can support above operations based on ImageSet.
+For details, please refer to [image API guide](../APIGuide/FeatureEngineering/image.md)